 Alternatively, you might choose to keep your loan amount the same but pay it down faster with your increased income.
 Thanks to the magic of compound interest, you can save around $20,000 on a $400,000 mortgage by directing an extra $120 per month to the principal.
 With tax cuts putting more money in your monthly pay cheque, and interest rates at record lows, there’s never been a better time to apply for a home loan.

-Speak to our Loan Studio for advice on how you can utilise the tax cut to purchase your dream Carlisle Home.
+Speak to our in-house construction finance specialists for advice on how you can utilise the tax cut to purchase your dream Carlisle home.